The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Abelian schemes associated to Lagrangian fibrations

 When $X$ is of $\Kum_n$-type, we set $d_1 = \operatorname{div}(h)$ in $H^2 (X, \ZZ)$ and $d_2 = \frac{n+1}{d_1}$. \end{theorem}

 It is also important for us that the polarization type is deformation invariant on $\pi$ (see \cite[Thm 1.1]{wie16}).
 We will later recover this result in \Cref{cor:polarization type is deformation invariant}.
 Observe in \Cref{thm:polarization type computation} that we have an equality $c_X = d_1 \cdots d_n$ for all known deformation types of hyper-K\"ahler manifolds.
 In this sense, we expect the polarization type should be considered as a refinement of the Fujiki constant $c_X$.
-When such an equality holds, we can explain why the restriction homomorphism $H^2 (X, \ZZ) \to H^2 (F, \ZZ)$ may be non-primitive in certain cases.
+This is also related to the non-primitveness of the image of the restriction homomorphism $H^2 (X, \ZZ) \to H^2 (F, \ZZ)$.

 \begin{proposition} Assume we have an equality $c_X = d_1 \cdots d_n$.
 Then the image of the restriction homomorphism $H^2 (X, \ZZ) \to H^2 (F, \ZZ)$ in \Cref{lem:matsushita} is generated by $a \theta$, where $a = \operatorname{div}(h)$ and $\theta$ is a primitive ample class representing the canonical polarization of $F$. \end{proposition} \begin{proof} Choose a cohomology class $x \in H^2 (X, \ZZ)$ with $q(h, x) = a$.
 By \Cref{lem:matsushita}, the class $x_{|F} \in H^2 (F, \ZZ)$ must be a positive integer multiple of the primitive polarization class $\theta$.
 Set $x_{|F} = b \theta$.
 Now the claim directly follows from the Fujiki relation